gr125/cse15l-lab-reports/labreport2.md

 ## Part 2

-**Private key's absolute path:** `/Users/gauri/.ssh/id_rsa.pub`
+**Private key's absolute path:** `/Users/gauri/.ssh/id_rsa`
 ![](/labreport2_screenshots/privatekeypath.png)
 This screenshot shows the absolute path of the private SSH key located on my local computer.
-The terminal on the left shows the generation of the key and gives its path as `/Users/gauri/.ssh/id_rsa.pub`.
+The terminal on the left shows the generation of the key and gives its path as `/Users/gauri/.ssh/id_rsa`.
 The terminal on the right shows the process of navigating to the path of the private SSH key from the home directory of `/Users/gauri`.
-Once in the `.ssh/` directory, the `ls` commands shows the `id_rsa.pub` file, where the key is stored.
+Once in the `.ssh/` directory, the `ls` commands shows the `id_rsa` file, where the key is stored.

 **Public key's absolute path:** `/home/linux/ieng6/oce/95/grenjith/.ssh/authorized_keys`
 ![](/labreport2_screenshots/publickeypath.png)